garysweaver/irie/README.md

 #### Filtering by Attribute(s)

+Inherited Resources has `has_scope` via the [has_scope][has_scope] dependency, which is still available for use, and is very powerful.
+But, Irie also has `can_filter_by`.
+It is an alternative, not a replacement.

+Unlike `has_scope`, `can_filter_by` doesn't require a `scope` on the model and `has_scope` on the controller.
+Instead you just have a single `can_filter_by` in the controller rather.
+Other differences are that the request parameter syntax is more brief, and it adds support for defining deeply associated attributes via either `define_params` or a `through` option.

-`can_filter_by` filters the index action the request parameter name as a symbol will filter the results by the value of that request parameter, e.g.:
+Like the combination of `scope` and `has_scope`, `can_filter_by` filters the index action the request parameter name as a symbol will filter the results by the value of that request parameter, e.g.:

 ```ruby
 can_filter_by :title
 ```

-allows you to filter by title:
+allows you to:

 ```
 http://localhost:3000/posts?title=Awesome
 ```

-If you do `Arel::Predications.public_instance_methods.sort` in Rails console, you can see a list of the available predicates:
+And, like `has_scope`, predications are supported.
+Do `Arel::Predications.public_instance_methods.sort` in Rails console to see the list:

 ```ruby
 :does_not_match, :does_not_match_all, :does_not_match_any, :eq, :eq_all, :eq_any, :gt,